If you are purchasing the copier for the first time, one of the first questions you will likely have is regarding the cost.

 While choosing a photocopier, it is better to understand the options available for after-sales support.

 Carefully evaluate the things such as, at what cost they provide the service?
 Or is it free?
-Whether servicing is provided through the third party or the same company.
+Whether servicing is provided through a third party or the same company.

 Once the purchase has been made, the printer forms an indispensable part of your digital document workflow.
 It is, therefore, vital to consider what to do in case of a breakdown.